vermont42/ProgrammaticLayout/README.md

 (Why comment out the previous definition and not replace it?
 As you are converting a real app, keeping the previous definition around as a reference is helpful as you implement the new definition.)

 When you use storyboards, the views of your `UIViewController`s often need not be custom `UIView` subclasses.
 Instead, you just set properties of the view in IB.
-But when you use the PL approach, making every `UIViewController`'s `view` property an instance of a custom `UIView` subclass is helpful because those `UIView`s need a lot of code to set up controls and Auto Layout constraints.
+But when you use the PL approach, making every `UIViewController`'s `view` property an instance of a custom `UIView` subclass is helpful because those `UIView`s need code to set up controls and Auto Layout constraints.

 Here are some explanations of this definition: